Bloom’s Taxonomy

 Image description:

-Bloom’s taxonomy is based on the theory of cognitivism though it has some traits of behaviorism and constructivism.
+Bloom’s taxonomy is based on the theory of cognitivism though it has some traits of behaviorism and constructivism, other well-known learning theories.
 It emphasizes mental processes, such as memory, comprehension, and problem solving, showing its deep cognitivist roots.
 Yet the higher echelons of the taxonomy, such as analysis, evaluation, and creation show clear ties with constructivism.
 Finally, as behaviorism is rooted in observable behavior, the bottom-most level of knowledge is most often measured with retention tests, a clearly behaviorist measurement of learning.

 Strengths and Limitations of Bloom’s Taxonomy